WING-NUS/IzzyViz/README.md

 # IzzyViz

 **IzzyViz** is a Python library designed to visualize attention scores in transformer models.
-It provides flexible visualization functions that can handle different attention scenarios, including self-attention, question-context attention, and translation attention.
+It provides flexible visualization functions that can handle different attention scenarios and model architectures, including encoder-only, decoder-only, and encoder-decoder models.

 ## Table of Contents